Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 Put him back in charge of Iraq.

-Go find a California interior designer, Democrat, to redecorate his palaces and present them back to him, have big sort of Macy's Thanksgiving Day parade, where he's uh placed in stall back in power with all the Democrats who made it happen, uh, getting their own car in the float.
+Have a big sort of Macy's Thanksgiving Day parade where he's placed in Stahl back in power with all the Democrats who made it happen getting their own car in the float.

 They can drive through Baghdad waving as all the terrorists wave back and thank them.

-Uh uh we build him a new fleet of limousine.
+We build him a new fleet of limousine.

 We need a Saddam plan, like the Marshall Plan, call it the Durban Plan, where we rebuild the country that we have destroyed, put Saddam back in power.

-All of this Bush lied, Bush made it all up, there were no weapons of mass destruction, Iraq would have been better off with Saddam.
+All of this Bush lied, Bush made it all up.

 Well, let's carry it out.

-If that's what you say and believe Democrats, let's just carry it out.
+If that's what you say and believe, Democrats, let's just carry it out.

-We're being we're horrible people, what we've done.
+We're horrible people, what we've done.

 He's an innocent man.